projectara/greybus-spec/source/index.rst

 GPIO Protocol
 -------------

-A connection using GPIO protocol on a UniPro network is used to manage a simple GPIO controller.
+A connection using GPIO protocol on a |unipro| network is used to manage a simple GPIO controller.
 Such a GPIO controller implements one or more (up to 256) GPIO lines, and each of the operations below specifies the line to which the operation applies.
 This protocol